Flotomate/product_docs/source/flotomate-plugins/st-plugin/ad-plugin.rst

           :align: center
           :alt: figure 6

    d. **Update a user info**: A workflow updates a user in the Active Directory using the plugin when a request, with a specific tag, is created.
+Here the
+      following parameters have been set:

+      .. note:: If given properties don't exist then they will be created.

+      i. **optype**: Update (mandatory to update an existing user). ii. **base-dn**: CN=User,DC=flotomate,DC=com (refers to the top level directory called **User**) iii. **CN**: Name of the object.
+Here a placeholder has been selected instead of the username. iv. **mail**: Email of the user.
+Here a placeholder has been used.

       .. _plgm-7: